cbeard22/portfolio/README.md

 ## Credit:

 Placeholder images for the last two work cards were from Google images.
-Neither of them were taken by me.
-Header image of rocks was taken by photographer Jarren Simomns.
+Header image of rocks was taken by photographer Jarren Simmons.